ipekozbay/ipekozbay/README.md

   I believe that lifelong learning and
   I love programming and learning new things
-  * I'm currently learning Django and working on OOP
+  * I'm currently learning C# and working on OOP
 *  I’m looking for an internship place.